 Not surprisingly, the broad community of financial advisors get a tough look as well, as Olen digs into the "culture of commissions" in the financial services world.
 She relates both her own personal experiences after being solicited for questionable products at a dinner seminar from a local broker, and also her experiences in working with several people for whom she did Money Makeovers for her newspaper column.
 Olen does recognize that many of these problems are driven by commission-incentivized brokers in particular, and notes investor confusion about the lack of fiduciary duty that applies to such "advisors."
 Nonetheless, while it is obliquely acknowledged that there may be some "good" advisors out there, the focus of Olen's discussion is on how bad many (most?) are, as she highlights the inner workings of RME (the direct-marketing firm that dominates advisor seminar marketing while providing tips on how to turn seminar prospects into product sales), the way many commissioned marketing strategies use behavioral psychology techniques to help persuade people to buy, and how even many academics who appear to publish credible research papers are often backed by insurance or investment companies who clearly have an incentive to see the research results end out a certain way (and who ostensibly would pull the money from the academics and not continue to fund their research if the results published did not come out as expected).
 Olen notes that even the majority of financial literacy programs end out being sponsored by financial services companies, who are quite willing to support efforts to reach youngsters in schools with messages of financial responsibility in exchange for the opportunity to shower upon them the company's name and brand during their most impressionable early years.

-Is Personal Finance Really All Its Cracked Up To Be?
+Are Personal Finance Gurus Really All They're Cracked Up To Be?

 Underlying Olen's arguably justifiable criticisms of much of the personal finance industry is a far more challenging message, though - that "as a nation, we've allowed ourselves to become convinced that with just the right amount of monetary planning we can protect ourselves from life's vicissitudes" - even though the reality of the broad-based economic data suggests that a few decades of fairly stagnant wages for the majority of Americans might have a not-so-trivial role, too.
 In other words, Olen suggests that our plunging national savings rate over the past several decades may be more a result of broader economic and societal issues, rather than the implication that it's our own collective faults for being a generation of financially undereducated overspenders.